helderdarocha/chess-clocks/README.md

 the lower cover.
 It still takes a long time to assemble, but it is easier to repair than the old model.
 Programming requires an FTDI adapter, since it uses a Pro Mini.
 There are still too many wires (I need to design a PCB).
 ![Clock 2](images/open_clock_3.jpeg)

+A robust 3D printed case, a PCB, a RISC-V microcontroller or a Seeduino XIAO are some ideas for the next projects.

 ## Software